samjameswilliams/samjameswilliams/README.md

 ### Hi there 👋

-- :construction_worker_man: I'm a Civil Engineer working in the UK water industry interested in coding
+- :construction_worker_man: I'm a Civil Engineer working in the UK water industry interested in using coding for solving engineering problems
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and interested in MS Power apps
-- 👯 I’m looking to collaborate on work related projects
+- 👯 I’m looking to collaborate on civil engineering related projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with GitHub
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
-- :latin_cross:
+- :latin_cross: I am a christian
 -->